chelaro93/data-repository/Coastal Texas Population Growth/README.md

 # Coastal Texas Population Projections, 2050

 This file contains population growth projections for coastal Texas, taken from a Hoque et al. (2014).
 I copied the variables manually into a csv, cleaned the data using R, and exported this csv file.
+NOTE: I am not a demographer, so I can't comment on the validity of these projections.

 ## Variables